From sparse to dense functional data in high dimensions: Revisiting phase transitions from a non-asymptotic perspective: Introduction

 \section{Introduction}

 A fundamental issue in functional data analysis is the nonparametric estimation of the mean and covariance functions based on discretely sampled and noisy curves.
-The estimated quantities are not only of interest by themselves, but also serve as building blocks for dimension reduction and subsequent modelling of functional data, such as functional principal component analysis \cite[]{yao2005a,li2010} and functional linear regression \cite[]{yao2005b}.
+Despite being of interest by themselves, the estimated quantities serve as building blocks for dimension reduction and subsequent modeling of functional data, such as functional principal component analysis (FPCA) \cite[]{yao2005a,li2010} and functional linear regression \cite[]{yao2005b,chen2022}.
 Among candidate nonparametric smoothers, we focus on the most commonly-adopted local linear smoothing method due to its simplicity and attractive local and boundary correction properties.

 In a typical functional data setting, we have $n$ random curves, representing $n$ subjects, observed with errors, at $T_i$ randomly sampled time points for the $i$th subject.
 The sampling frequency $T_i$ plays a pivotal role in the estimation, as it may affect the choice of the estimation procedure.
 The literature can be loosely divided into two categories.
 The first category corresponds to dense functional data, where $T_i$'s are larger than some order of $n.$ A conventional approach to handle such data implements nonparametric smoothing to the observations from each subject to eliminate the noise, thus reconstructing each individual curve before subsequent analysis \cite[]{zhang2007}.
-The second category, referred to as sparse functional data, accords with bounded $T_i$'s.
-Under such a scenario, the pre-smoothing step is no longer applicable, an alternative post-smoothing type approach considers pooling the data from all subjects to build strength across all observations \cite[]{yao2005a,li2010}.
+The second category referred to as sparse functional data, accords with bounded $T_i$'s.
+Under such a scenario, the pre-smoothing step is no longer applicable, an alternative pooling strategy considers pooling the data from all subjects to build strength across all observations \cite[]{yao2005a,li2010}.
 More recently, \cite{zhang2016} provided a comprehensive analysis of phase transitions and the associated rates of convergence for three types of asymptotic properties: local asymptotic normality, $L_2$ convergence, and uniform convergence.
 They proposed to further partition dense functional data into new categories: ``semi-dense'' and ``ultra-dense'', depending on whether the root-$n$ rate is achieved with negligible asymptotic bias or not.
-However, these aforementioned asymptotic results are only suitable to handle univariate or low-dimensional multivariate functional data.
+However, these aforementioned asymptotic results are only suitable for handling univariate or low-dimensional multivariate functional data.